tableflip/react-responsive-embed/README.md

 `frameborder="0"` is applied by default.

-## Browserify or Webpack?
+## Browserify / Webpack / Other?

 **This module is just a function**.
-It doesn't require any babel, ES6, JSX or other transpilation.
-It'll work with whatever your set up is.
-Use browserify or webpack or any other npm module consuming bundle whizzbang;
-ResponsiveEmbed don't mind.
+It's been babelified so it'll work with whatever your set up is.
+Use browserify or webpack or any other npm module consuming bundle whizzbang; ResponsiveEmbed don't mind.

 ---